bouwe77/bouwe77.github.io/content/blog/day-4-render-props/day-4-render-props.md

 }
 ```

-The Toggle functionality still works, but _looks different_.
-We have verified our Toggle component has become _independent_ from
+The toggle functionality still works, but _looks different_.
+We have verified our `Toggle` component has become _independent_ from
 the UI.

 ### Render props at last

-The final step we have to take is to tell the Toggle component which UI it has to render.
+The final step we have to take is to tell the `Toggle` component which UI it has to render.
 And we'll do that by passing in that UI.
-And as we already created two functions that return the toggle UI, we need to change the Toggle component so it can receive one of
+And as we already created two functions that return the toggle UI, we need to change the `Toggle` component so it can receive one of
 these functions.
-The way you pass in a function (or any value for that matter) to a component is by using props.
+The way you pass in a function (or any value for that matter) to a component is by using _props_.
 And what we will
 pass via props is a render function hence the name _render props_.

-Let's render the Toggle component twice so we can pass in both render functions:
+Let's render the `Toggle` component twice so we can pass in both render functions:

 ```js
 function App() {